fortfe/rhizoscan/README.rst

 RhizoScan
 =========

-RhizoScan provide a set of tool to analyse 2D images of root system.
+RhizoScan provide a set of tool to analyse 2D images of root system. salut

 .. contents::